BDC Hamburger Icon

 Onboarding

-Professional implementation, setup guide, onboarding tools
+Professional implementation, setup guide, and onboarding tools

-Express Setup Assistant, how-to guides
+Express Setup Assistant and how-to guides

 Base-level customer support

-24/7 live chat, phone, email, knowledge base
+24/7 live chat, phone, email, and knowledge base

-24/7 live chat, phone, knowledge base
+24/7 live chat, phone, and knowledge base

-Who Is Nextiva For?
+Who is Nextiva for?

 As we highlighted in our full Nextiva review, this business phone system is known for its user-friendliness and customizable features.
 The platform supports multiple communication channels and uses an intuitive interface for precise call routing, thereby optimizing both efficiency and customer satisfaction.
 Particularly noteworthy is its compliance with HIPAA standards, making Nextiva a go-to choice for businesses in the healthcare industry.